DenysVuika/PicoServe/README.md

 }
 ```

+2. Start the server - proxies are automatically configured and all proxy activity is logged!

-2. Use environment variables for flexible configuration:
+3. Use environment variables for flexible configuration:

 ```json
 {